 It'd be good to find churches that are like that.
 Churches where people see you as a friend, and want to know what works for you (if you want to share that information with them).

-As we know, autism is a brain design difference, for life.
-A diversity.
+As we know, autism is a neurodiversity, not a disease.
+Although, many are severely disadvantaged, and some need support for particular things (just like everyone else does - but our things are more particular).
 On average, autistic people are more fair, more keen on social justice, more accurate, more determined to follow rules.
 More loyal, and more focused on our specialist areas.
-Many are church leaders, musicians, prayer partners, children's team members and all sorts of other roles in church.
+Some are church leaders, musicians, prayer partners, children's team members and all sorts of other roles in church.
 So, it's important that a church is willing to learn what it is.
 And to realise it's every age, gender, background, IQ.